caitlin0806/MMC/project0.md

 ![deactusers](https://user-images.githubusercontent.com/67920437/112705052-7e859900-8e73-11eb-92a6-0c4aecad688d.png)

-All the team managers are still active and only 6% of the team owners have deactivated.
+All of the team managers are still active and only 6% of the team owners have deactivated.

 **I was curious to see if deactivation status had anything to do with the users' payment plan.**

 ![deactpay](https://user-images.githubusercontent.com/67920437/112705114-b12f9180-8e73-11eb-880e-91a7f0d5cb46.png)
 I found that payment plan 7, which is the free payment plan, had the most users (130) and payment plan 4 had the least (1).
 This could potentially mean that payment plan 4 is most likely not the best payment plan for users or it is not a popular choice.
 Payment plan 1 had the biggest percentage of people who deactivated at 40%, but only 5 people had that plan.
-Payment plan 13 has 33 users and 15% of them deactivated.
+Payment plan 13 had 33 users and 15% of them deactivated.
 This was an interesting visualization to look at as payment plan 13 might not be a plan that users like as well.

 **Lastly, I decided to look at trends that dealt with imports.**